Feeling frustrated with life?

 We’re tested every day with small as well as big things, but even if we don’t succeed, we’ll be able to learn from it.

-These days, anxiety is one of most common mental health disturbances experienced by youth.
-While anxiety can’t be explained or simplified by one thing, it’s been known that the pressure on creating the right future and the perfect life have put a new and bigger pressure on the next generation.
+These days, anxiety is one of the most common mental health disturbances experienced by youth.
+While anxiety can’t be explained or simplified by one thing, it’s been known that the pressure on creating the right future and the perfect life has put new and bigger pressure on the next generation.

-Take a moment to breathe and grab the opportunities you have today.
+Take a moment to practice breathing exercises to stay in the present moment and make the most out of the opportunities you have today.
 If you’ve been putting off something, then do it today.
 If you haven’t had fun for a while, because you’ve been too frustrated and focused on tomorrows problems, then take the day off and have some fun.
 Today is the only day that you have actual control of.

 We live in a competitive world, which isn’t exactly breaking news, but after the rise of social media, we’ve added fuel to the fire.